AllenNeuralDynamics/aind-data-schema/examples/2026.01.16_barseq_acquisition/README.md

 ## Placeholders

-Each generated JSON contains **60 placeholder values** that need to be replaced with actual experimental data.
+Each generated JSON contains **59 placeholder values** that need to be replaced with actual experimental data.
 These are clearly marked with the `PLACEHOLDER_` prefix and fall into these categories:

 1. **Personnel:**
    - Experimenter names
-   - IACUC protocol numbers

 2. **Specimen:**
    - Specimen IDs for brain sections